TMT-Mo/E-Form-client/README.md

 - Manage document ( running approval process) - create, approve/ reject document, share document to a department or users
 - View statistics of templates in one/ all department
 - View statistics of documents in one/ all department
+- Support multiple languages: Vietnamese and English
+- Notification management with notifying in real-time signalR.

 Relevant Libraries/ Tools/ Programming Languages:
 - Frontend: React 18 + Typescript, Material UI, Redux thunk, Tailwind, Firebase